 In Project X Episode 4, Tim introduced the idea of making PPC test listings to many who hadn’t used the strategy.
 Before going all in on a product, you could put up a test listing that has sample units so that you could help validate demand, check competitiveness of keywords, see what kind of CPC you might get on a launch, and more.

-Lately, I have been doing all new Pro Training Videos for the tools.
+Lately, I have been doing all new Pro Training Videos for the tools, like our Amazon FBA PPC tool.
 I do these live, without prep when I record.
 For one of the Black Box videos I was making, I had to stop recording because I found a keyword in there that I thought was super crazy.
 I decided to re-record the video with a different keyword, since I wanted to use that keyword as a test.

 It was for some special kind of magnets.
 Surprisingly, the prices in China were very high for the product, but I found a supplier in the USA for it, so ordered some samples and threw up a test listing so I could do some PPC.
 Notice how Amazon said my bid should be 66 cents.